Andre05-vikk/oa-pank/SPECIFICATIONS.md

 - Users can log out (session token is deleted from the server)
 - Users can only access their own data
 - Users can update their profile information
-- Admin users have additional privileges to manage the system

 ## Account Management
 - Each user can have multiple accounts in different currencies (EUR, USD, GBP, etc.)